Investing 1015 Mins Read

 On deciding that it was time to take his future in his own hands, Adam Lin set up a mutual fund SIP with a recurring deposit of $500.
 He pooled his funds in the debt market and though he enjoyed not having to face high risk, he was dismayed when he compared his fund at maturity with a friend’s earnings, which were exponentially higher.

-Adam’s goals of paying the down payment for his parent’s home was one that he had to put off for another few years.
+Adam’s goal of paying the down payment for his parent’s home was one that he had to put off for another few years.
 Though the act of investment itself was a positive experience for him, his returns did not satisfy him the way he had hoped.

 When investing in funds, many novice investors make the mistake of picking funds based on their promised rate of interest, and then call it a day.